Also known as: India rubber skin

 Hyperelastic skin is skin that can be stretched beyond what is considered normal.
-Skin then returns to normal.
+The skin returns to normal after it is stretched.

 Hyperelasticity occurs when there is a problem with how the body makes collagen fibers.
 Collagen is a type of protein that makes up much of the body's tissue.

-Hyperelastic skin is most often seen in the Ehlers-Danlos syndrome.
-People with this disorder have very elastic skin and joints that can be bent more than is normally possible.
+Hyperelastic skin is most often seen in people who have Ehlers-Danlos syndrome.
+People with this disorder have very elastic skin.
+They also have joints that can be bent more than is normally possible.
 For this reason, they are sometimes referred to as rubber men or women.

 You need to take special steps to avoid skin damage when you have this condition because your skin is more delicate than normal.
 You are more likely to get cuts and scrapes and scars may stretch and become more visible.

-Talk to your doctor about steps you should take for this problem and get skin check ups often.
+Talk to your health care provider about what you can do for this problem.
+Get skin check-ups often.

 - Review date: